puppetlabs/puppet-strings/README.md

 ## Support

 Please log issues in [GitHub issues][issues].
+Check out [CONTRIBUTING.md][contributing] for tips on writing _the best_ issues.

 A [mailing list](https://groups.google.com/forum/?fromgroups#!forum/puppet-users) is available for asking questions and getting help from others.

 There is also an active #puppet channel on the Freenode IRC network.